backand/docs/source/includes/_common_use_cases.md

 As a part of this, you'll also want to remove any of the previous SDK includes from the *vendor* directory (or wherever your package manager stores JavaScript dependencies).
 Keeping these older versions around can pose problems when sending HTTP requests.

 ### Step 2: Include the SDK in your project

-The Serverless SDK requires two includes for Angular 1 apps.
-The first is our Vanilla SDK, and contains all of our core SDK functionality.
-The second is our Angular 1 SDK, which wraps the Vanilla SDK and provides setup and access to its functionality.
-Start with removing the old SDK by commenting out - or deleting - the following line (or related lines, based on your project structure):
+> Start by deleting any existing Backand includes.

 ```html
      <script src="lib/angularbknd-sdk/dist/backand.min.js"></script>
 ```
-Then, replace it with the new SDK links:
+> Then, include the new SDK links

 ```html
 <script src="lib/backand-vanilla-sdk/dist/backand.js"></script>
 <script src="lib/backand-angular1-sdk/dist/backand.provider.js"></script>
 ```

-You can also use our SDK directly via our Content Distribution Network.
+>You can also use our SDK directly via our Content Distribution Network (CDN).
 Include the CDN links as follows, instead of the local *\\lib* links specified above:

 ```html
 <script src="//cdn.backand.net/vanilla-sdk/1.0.9/backand.js"></script>
 <script src="//cdn.backand.net/angular1-sdk/1.9.5/backand.provider.js"></script>
 ```

+The Serverless SDK requires two includes for Angular 1 apps.
+The first is our Vanilla SDK, and contains all of our core SDK functionality.
+The second is our Angular 1 SDK, which wraps the Vanilla SDK and provides setup and access to its functionality.
+Start with removing the old SDK by commenting out - or deleting - any prior includes of older Backand SDKs.
+Once the older includes have been deleted, replace the dependencies with the new SDK links.

 ### Step 3: Authentication